ctkjose/moi3d/doc_scripting.md

 ## MoI UI ##

-The UI is made of of mainly html templates.
+The UI is made of mainly HTML templates.
 The UI files can be found in the "ui" folder.
 On Mac the ui folder is located in the application's resources.
-You can right click on the app and select the "Show Package contents" to browser the Resources folder where you will find the "ui" folder.
+You can right-click on the app and select the "Show Package contents" to browser the Resources folder where you will find the "ui" folder.

 > In the Terminal you can use the command `open /Applications/MoI\ v4.app/Contents/Resources/ui/` to quickly open the folder.